-Here are the five mistakes we see most often, and the ones that turn a $100 fix into a $5,000+ rebuild.
-Every one of them is preventable if you know what to watch for.
+Here are the five things worth knowing, so the cheap version stays your story.
+Every one of them is yours to prevent once you know what to watch for.

 Ignoring a Water Pump That Won't Stop Cycling